noramullen1/crispy-pancake/ATM writing exercise/atm.md

 7. If you withdrew cash, collect it from the cash slot.
 7. Select whether you want a receipt on the screen.
 8. If you you chose to receive a receipt, collect it from the receipt printer.
-9. If a prompt to end your session appears on the screen, confirm that you're finished.
+9. Confirm that you've completed your session on the screen to end the transaction.